top of page

 flying ants lasius niger black garden ant London 2024

-Flying Ant Day, often mistaken for a single occasion, marks a season of significant activity among Black Garden ants (Lasius niger) and Yellow Meadow ants (Lasius Flavus), specifically the emergence of winged queens and males for their nuptial flight, an event critical for colony propagation.
+Flying Ant Day, also known as "nuptial flight" often mistaken for a single occasion, marks a season of significant activity among Black Garden ants (Lasius niger) and Yellow Meadow ants (Lasius Flavus), specifically the emergence of winged queens and males for their nuptial flight, an event critical for colony propagation.

 This event, usually occurring in the hot, humid months of July or August, provides fascinating glimpses into the captivating life cycle of these ants.